JefthaNizaam01/nizaam-academy/README.md

-# Course Explorer
+# Course Explorer(Nizaam-Academy)

-A React-based course catalog application with search, filtering, favorites, and course comparison features.
+A React-based course catalog application with search, filtering, favorites and course comparison features.
-Built to demonstrate modern React patterns, state management, and responsive UI design.
+Built to demonstrate modern React patterns, state management and responsive UI design.

 ## Features

 - Browse courses in a card-based layout
-- Search by title, instructor, or tags
+- Search by title, instructor or tags
 - Filter by category and difficulty level
 - View detailed information for each course
 - Save courses to a favorites list
 - Compare two courses side-by-side
 - Dark/light theme toggle with persistence
-- Fully responsive design for mobile, tablet, and desktop
+- Fully responsive design for mobile, tablet and desktop

 ## Tech Stack